sunil-dhaka/sunil-dhaka.github.io/_posts/2023-08-15-authenticate-git-global.md

    - If prompted, set your git identity information (name and email) using the `git` command.

 With these steps, you can set up `gh` on macOS and use it to create new repositories, add files, and make commits directly from the terminal. `gh` provides a convenient command-line interface to interact with GitHub, making it easier to manage your repositories without leaving the terminal environment.

+5. Delete the Repository:
+   - Run the following command to delete the repository:
+     ```shell
+     gh repo delete owner/repo-name
+     ```
+     Replace `owner` with the username or organization name that owns the repository, and `repo-name` with the name of the repository you want to delete.
+   - Confirm by retyping the owner/repo-name

+Please exercise caution when deleting repositories, as this action is irreversible.
+Double-check that you have selected the correct repository before confirming the deletion.